scotty-c/kubernetes-security-workshop/securing-our-pods/securing.md

 For me I can access the app at `http://172.16.146.152:30687`

+### Azure
+For Azure you can find the end point for the webapp with the following
+`kubectl get services`

 ## The hack
 Now we have our application running, lets look at a few things.
 Firstly we will get our pod name `kubectl get pods` mine is `webapp-deployment-865fb4d7c-8c5sv`